You can't always get what you want: towards user-controlled privacy on Android: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{T}{he} high number of mobile apps currently available for Android (nearly $4.83M$ in mid-2020 \cite{num_app_available}) forced developers and companies to increase the quality of their apps in order to emerge in a fiercely competing market.

-Users tend to choose the app to install according to both the number of its features and the ratings provided by customers.
+Users tend to choose the app to install according to both the number of its features and the ratings provided by customers \cite{appbrain_analytics,increase_app_downloads_appradar}.

 Thus, apps aim to maximize the user experience and tailor content to satisfy the users' expectations.
-Such a process forced developers to collect data about the users and their interaction with the apps, in order to evaluate their behavior and preferences, and enhance the app accordingly.
+Such a process forced developers to collect data about the users and their interaction with the apps, in order to evaluate their behavior and preferences, and enhance the app accordingly \cite{privacy_risk_analysis}.

 To this aim, analytics libraries allow developers to collect, filter, and analyze those data programmatically.
 They are typically composed of two elements: a client (i.e., an SDK), included in the app, and a back-end service.
 The SDK is responsible for collecting information regarding the device, the user, and her interaction with the app.
 The collected data is packed in data structures called \emph{events} and sent to the back-end service through the network.
 The back-end, hosted as a cloud service, aggregates the received events and provides a dashboard for developers to analyze and filter the data.